 We had wonderful rains Thursday night.
 With our land so parched and dry this was a wonderful blessing from God.
 But the results of the rains lead to the need for all six of our big tractors to be needed to run all day today to sand-fight the row crops.
-When the ground dries after a rain, a hard crust is formed and high winds can then pick up tiny particles of sand and blow them across the little plants and rub them like sandpaper.
+When the ground dries after a rain, a hard crust is formed on the soil.
+High winds can then pick up tiny particles of sand and blow them across the little plants and rub them like sandpaper.
 Those little plants don’t like that at all.
 Sometimes the treatment is so rough that the little plants wither and die.
-If we run what we call sand-fighter plows over the fields it brings up nice clumps of dirt to soften the situation.
+If we run what we call “sand-fighter plows”, over the fields it brings up nice soft clumps of dirt to soften the situation.

 It was still rather muddy in places today, but there is the possibility of high winds on Sunday so all the fields have to be covered.
 Four times one of the three 2-wheel drive tractors got stuck in the mud.
 Like this one…

 Notice the little green plants in the rows that we are trying to protect.

 Our younger workers just call on the cell phone to one of the big 4-wheel drive tractors to come pull them out if they get stuck.
 My husband, Cliff, told me an interesting story tonight at dinner break though.
 He told me neither his dad, himself, or our oldest employee get the two-wheel tractors stuck, today or any other day.
 Why?
 Well, that’s a good question.
 He went on to explain that in the day when all a farmer had was a 2-wheel tractor and perhaps only one, if he got it stuck, then that was all the work that he could do for the day or until the field dried out enough to get the tractor unstuck.
 That could mean losing the rest of the field that hadn’t been sand-fought.
 When there was no other tractor that could pull you out, you could lose a whole year’s crop which could lead to losing the whole family farm.